charon25/FythonProgrammingLanguage/README.md

 ## Interpreter

-This repo contains an interpreter for this language.
+This repo contains an Python interpreter for this language.
 During execution from the Fython code (which is really Python code), it converts it first to a list of deltas, then to a pseudo-assembly which only contains the instructions and their parameters.
 This assembly is then executed.

 This means the interpreter can output to any of this formats instead of executing the code, and can accept deltas or assembly to execute them, making it easier to create a working code.

+The interpreter definitely works with Python 3.9.13, but I have not tested earlier versions.

 ### Usage